 Stroke survivors Lorraine, David and Andrew share their experiences of aphasia and how they are finding new ways to communicate, and we celebrate the achievements of our Life After Stroke Award winners.

-If you are looking for a wide range of daily living aids at competitive prices our new shopping partner may have just the thing for you.
+If you are looking for a wide range of daily living aids at competitive prices, our new shopping partner Essential Aids may have just the thing for you.

 Sandhurst Stroke and Disabled Club welcomes membership from people affected by stroke and other disablities in Sandhurst.
 The group provides information and peer support and offers social and recreational activities including games, pub lunches, conversation, some physiotherapy, talks and presentations by visiting speakers.
 For more information, please get in touch.